How To Run Great Private Events During the Holidays

 Events can be incredibly stressful for the guest, and our job is to alleviate that.
 Whatever the guest needs, we do our best to make it happen.

 Momo has found that emails, as opposed to phone calls, are best for keeping track of communication.
-A great way to keep track of requests online is through installing an inquiry form on your site.
+A great way to keep track of requests online is by installing an inquiry form on your site.
 “We want every inquiry answered, and the form on our website offers a more direct way to contact our events department,” says Momo.
-“Sometimes with phone calls there’s potential for messages to get lost.
+“Sometimes with phone calls, there’s potential for messages to get lost.
 That’s the last thing we want to happen.
 Events can be incredibly stressful for the guest, and our job is to alleviate that.
 Whatever the guest needs, we do our best to make it happen."

 “I keep my own personal to-do list and put everything in my Outlook calendar.
 I have a running personal to do list and then within that, I have things I need to do that specific day,” says Momo.